quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 ## Integrity Protection of the Wire Image {#wire-integrity}

-All information in the QUIC header, even that exposed in the packet header, is integrity protected.
+As soon as the cryptograhic context is established, all information in the QUIC header, including that exposed in the packet header, is integrity protected.
 Therefore, devices on path MUST NOT change QUIC packet headers, as alteration of header information would cause packet drop due to a failed integrity check at the receiver.